securifera/reverge_wiki/docs/settings/aimodels.md

 Reverge uses [**Goose**](https://github.com/block/goose) as the AI agent engine that powers the chat assistant.
 Goose is an open-source, agentic AI framework that manages tool execution, context, and multi-step reasoning on top of the configured LLM provider.
 The `goosed` process runs as a local service on the Reverge server; the chat panel communicates with it over a secure internal API.

-Goose's provider-agnostic design is what allows Reverge to support OpenAI, Anthropic, Google, and Ollama through a single settings panel.
+Goose's provider-agnostic design is what allows Reverge to support OpenAI, Anthropic, Google, Ollama, and Snowflake through a single settings panel.

 ---